openstack/mistral/doc/source/developer/contributor/coding_guidelines.rst

         return result

 Is this method easy to understand?
-Well, if this code is part of a small program (e.g. a 200-300 lines script) is small then it may be ok.
+Well, if this code is part of a small program (e.g. a 200-300 lines script) then it may be ok.
 But when it's a system with dozens of thousands lines of code then it has a number of issues.

 The most important issue is that we don't know the type of the "task" method argument.
 In order to find it we'll have to see where this method is called